on-going effects of the climate crisis breakdown

 It’s harsh realness on Earth indeed, but somehow, these two words seem to dry the hell of us, pun intended.
 I’d dare to say climate change bores us even more than the (in)famous sexual harassment, or the f word — feminism.
 Don’t @ me.

-We don’t care much about climate, and why would we, look — it’s pleasantly warm November day outside.
+We don’t care much about climate, and why would we, look — it’s a pleasantly warm November day outside.

 Most of the human population of our melting planet has this somewhat careless way of thinking.
 It’s either nihilistic behavior or tiresome advocating toward saving our planet — while we still can.
 One extreme to the other.